ONSdigital/sdc-global-design-patterns/components/01-typography/readme.md

 ## Rationale

 ### General
 All typographic elements are controlled via css classes.
-By default, headings have all their font-sizes reset to `1rem`, with the typographic hierarchy enforced by the 'type scale': `jupiter`, `saturn`, `neptune`, `venus` and `mars`.
+By default, headings have all their font-sizes reset to `1rem`, with the typographic hierarchy enforced by the 'type scale': `u-fs-xl`, `u-fs-l`, `u-fs-m`, `u-fs-r--b` and `u-fs-r`.
 This follows the principle of separating presentation from structure.

-To apply a size to an element add the appropriate type scale class e.g. `<h2 class="saturn">A heading</h2>`
+To apply a size to an element add the appropriate type scale class e.g. `<h2 class="u-fs-l">A heading</h2>`

 For further information on typography, fonts, sizes and weights, visit the [typography docs](/docs/typography).